PSSRA/pssra.github.io/content/join/bylaws.md

 The Treasurer shall be responsible for recording and accounting for any property purchased by the Chapter.

-They shall fulfill the Treasurer role specified in the Organization Bylaws under Article Eight, Section Six, Subsection Three.

 ## SECTION THREE: CHAPTER REPRESENTATIVE COMMITTEE {#4-3}

 The following individuals shall make up the Chapter Representative Committee (CRC), and will be referred to as Chapter Representatives: